WE WANT TO HEAR YOUR VIEWS

 Our application:

-Consistent with the Original Planning Application, the New Planning Application will retain the Airport’s existing restrictions relating to heavier aircraft, which includes the maximum aircraft weight of 80 tonnes (with a few exceptions) and no more than 1,500 flights per annum from aircraft weighing between 50-80 tonnes.
+This New Planning Application will retain the Airport’s existing restrictions relating to heavier aircraft, which includes the maximum aircraft weight of 80 tonnes (with a few exceptions) and no more than 1,500 flights per annum from aircraft weighing between 50-80 tonnes.
 However, the New Planning Application does seek to amend the number of heavier aircraft allowed on non-weekdays, with an increase from the existing limit of 270 to 405 flights, which is consistent with the proposed uplift of non-weekday flights from 8,900 to 13,500.

 Additionally, the New Planning Application also proposes a relatively minor amendment such that those aircraft which weigh between 50-55 tonnes and can satisfy the most stringent noise standard, will no longer be included in the Airport’s restricted weight category quotas.
 This particular change is necessary to support the introduction of more modern and technologically advanced aircraft, which generally have improved environmental performance compared to the older and slightly lighter aircraft they are replacing.

-*The change from 50 to 55 tonnes would only apply to aircraft which are able to satisfy the most stringent noise standard, aircraft over 50 tonnes which are not able to satisfy the most stringent noise standard will continue to fall with the Airport’s restricted weight quotas.
+*The change from 50 to 55 tonnes would only apply to aircraft which are able to satisfy the most stringent noise standard, aircraft over 50 tonnes which are not able to satisfy the most stringent noise standard will continue to fall within the Airport’s restricted weight quotas.

 See Amelia’s story below: